editor-js/footnotes-tune/README.md

   tools: {
     list: {
       class: ListTool,
-      tunes: ['footnote'], // note that stirng here should be the same as tools object key for Tune
+      tunes: ['footnotes'], // note that stirng here should be the same as tools object key for Tune
     },
     paragraph: {
-      tunes: ['footnote'], // note that stirng here should be the same as tools object key for Tune
+      tunes: ['footnotes'], // note that stirng here should be the same as tools object key for Tune
     },
-    footnote: {
+    footnotes: {
       class: FootnotesTune,
     }
   }